 The zero'th relative index in a directory entry is the first data block.
 The next relative index is the second data block of the directory entry, and so on.

-tests/6.reli shows how a relative index (reli) is translated into an actual disk block number tests/6.reli 0 # command, below is the output of this command reli 0 dblock[0]
+tests/6.reli shows how a relative index (reli) is translated into an actual disk block number

 To find the actual block number where the first block (zero'th as zero indexed) of a file is stored: